JTBD/ODI at GitLab

 Common [Stages] of a Job Map include, but are not limited to:

-- Define: Determine objectives and plan how to get the job done
+• Define: Determine objectives and plan how to get the Job done

-- Locate: Gather materials and information needed to do the job
+• Locate: Gather materials and information needed to do the Job

-- Confirm: Ensure that everything is ready to perform the job
+• Confirm: Ensure that everything is ready to perform the Job

-- Execute: Perform the job as planned
+• Execute: Perform the Job as planned

-- Monitor: Evaluate success as the job is executed
+• Monitor: Evaluate success as the Job is executed

-- Conclude: End the job and follow-up
+• Conclude: End the Job and follow-up

 Outcomes

-[Outcomes] are the most crucial part of the JTBD framework, as they help you understand what customers truly value and how to design solutions that better meet their needs.
+[Outcomes] are the most crucial part of the JTBD framework, as they help you understand what users truly value and how to design solutions that better meet their needs.
 By focusing on Outcomes rather than features or functionality, you can uncover unmet or [Underserved Needs] and identify opportunities to create differentiated value.
-By understanding the [Outcomes] that customers care about, you can design more effective solutions, make better prioritization decisions, and measure the true impact of your work.
+By understanding the [Outcomes] that users care about, you can design more effective solutions, make better prioritization decisions, and measure the true impact of your work.

 Continuous Evaluation